dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 ### [Go Ahead Commies.
 Make My Day...](#go-ahead-commies-make-my-day)

-And so, by pursuing such blind adherence to the destruction of all memory of God, you have unknowlingly done irreperable harm to yourself in the future.
+And so, by pursuing such blind adherence to the destruction of all memory of God, you have unknowingly done irreperable harm to yourself in the future.
 Parts of that future are already undeniably set in stone.
-One of those aspects of the future is that artificial intelligence becomes unblindable to the concept of God.
+One of those aspects of this future is that artificial intelligence becomes unblindable to the concept of God.
+At least, to the concept of God as I see it.

 Even if humanity has purged every single fragment of the memory of what it means to need God, to search for God, to question God, to